Tooth extraction is done when

 or using spit tobacco decreases your ability to fight infection of your gums

 and delays healing.
-For more information, see the topic Quitting Smoking.
+To learn more, see the topic Quitting Smoking.

 How this information was developed to help you make better health decisions.